VanHeeschTools/nf_ribo_pipeline/README.md

     Configure the parameters located in `params.config` ( which can be found in documentation) to suit your analysis.

-    - **Inputs**: Adjust settings to toggle pipeline components on and off.
+    - Inputs: Adjust settings to toggle pipeline components on and off.

-    - **References and other files**: Define (file) paths to reference files, packages and other settings used in the pipeline.
+    - References and other files**: Define (file) paths to reference files, packages and other settings used in the pipeline.

-    - **Containers**: Currently, we have loose containers for the entire pipeline that are described in `config/base.config`.
+    - Containers : Currently, we have loose containers for the entire pipeline that are described in `config/base.config`.

 ## Inputs